swingletree-oss/swingletree/templates/README.md

 # Templates

-This directory contains Nunjucks templates used by Swingletree
+This directory contains Nunjucks templates used by Swingletree.

+Templates are managed by the `TemplateEngine` class.

 ## Overview